wax-office-of-inspector-general/waxguilds/reports/guild.nefty/latest.md

 * Collaboration with Apex Conquest and BetsifyMe.
 Working on a new Betsy commander theme.
 Any Betsy will be used in the [game to play](https://apexconquest.com).
 * Provided 210k Nefty to WUF/WAX HYPER Farm Pool in Alcor.
 * Listed WUF for drop, auctions and blends.
-* [Youtube channel](https://www.youtube.com/@neftyblocks3937/featured): Daily broadcasts from Monday to Friday at 5pm CET, shared 6 videos at the moment.
+* [NeftyShow Youtube channel](https://www.youtube.com/@NeftyShow): Daily broadcasts from Monday to Friday at 5pm CET, shared 6 videos at the moment.
 * [Twitter](https://twitter.com/neftyblocks): we registered 23.2K impressions and 26K Followers.
 * [Discord](https://discord.gg/d3Y25QVKH8): 4.5k total members, 465 monthly visitors, 721 monthly messages.
 * [Medium](https://neftyblocks.medium.com): 68 Reads, 1174 followers.